PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sole direct boundary, and all arguments before editing production.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Late hard-activation/layout orchestration characterization: completed state

+The 25-line `_run_late_hard_activation_layout_pass_pair` remains unchanged in
+production.
+It requires the keyword-only `include_layout_transpose` option, creates one `ModelIRPassStateScope` from ModelIR and layout state, always runs hard-activation passthrough cleanup, and conditionally runs layout-transpose cleanup with the same scope, ModelIR, layout, and diagnostics values.

+The hard-activation invocation retains the exact terminal policy:
+`include_hardswish=False`, `include_hardsigmoid=True`,
+`include_hardsigmoid_mul=True`, and `reverse_hardsigmoid_order=True`.
+Its sole
+caller forwards `optimize_layout_transpose_chains` unchanged to the required option.
+The pair remains between the specialized hard-swish/SE/hard-sigmoid fusion and final pre-concat cleanup.

+The focused
+`test_flatbuffer_direct_late_hard_activation_layout_orchestration.py` freezes
+the required signature, scope construction, conditional placement, both full runner contracts, all four hard-activation policy flags, caller option value, and outer boundaries.
+The existing efficiency fixture exercises the enabled two-step form and continues to prove one graph-index build.

+Sequential validation completed as follows:

+- focused late hard-activation/layout characterization: `4 passed in 0.17s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 18.31s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.86s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable IDs with direct imports from `input_passthrough_layout` and `layout_transpose`.
+Keep `include_layout_transpose` as a required runner argument, derive the active expected-ID sequence, and create one fresh shared scope per build.
+Preserve all four hard-activation flags, the historical required keyword-only helper, caller option value, and both outer boundaries.
+Prove both enabled and disabled builder forms, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.